Ramón José Velásquez: Statesman

 During the dictatorship of Marcos Pérez Jiménez, Velásquez was jailed for a year for his role at the compilation of the Libro negro de la dictadura (Black book of dictatorship).
 The files of this book helped expose the crimes of the dictatorial period.

 In 1958, as Venezuela transitioned to democracy, Velásquez was elected to the Venezuelan Senate for the state of Tachira, and later to the Venezuelan Chamber of Deputies for the state of Miranda.

 Velásquez and the COPAF's members in Bogota in 1991.

 He served as Secretary General (Chief of Staff) of the Presidency during the government of Rómulo Betancourt.
 After that, he was part of the National Congress.
 During Rafael Caldera's Presidential administration, Velásquez served as Minister of Communications from 1969 until 1971.
 From 1984 to 1987 he was President of the Comisión para la Reforma del Estado (COPRE), the Commission on the Reform of the State.
-Between 1989 and 1993, he chaired the "Comisión Presidencial para Asuntos Fronterizos con Colombia", Presidential Commission for border issues with Colombia (COPAF).
+Between 1989 and 1993, he chaired the Presidential Committee for Colombian-Venezuelan Border Issues (COPAF).
 At the time of his death, he was a board member of the New York-based Human Rights Foundation.